aanunez96/ml-challenge/decisions.md

 - **Design Constraints**: Some visual designs may need modification for accessibility
 - **Testing Complexity**: Requires testing with assistive technologies

-**Alternatives Rejected:**
-- **Minimal Accessibility**: Legal and ethical issues, poor user experience
-- **Retrofit Approach**: More expensive and error-prone than building accessibility in from start

 ## Performance Optimizations

 ### Next.js Image Component with Responsive Sizing